D'Youville University

 D'Youville University (D'Youville or DYU) is a private university in Buffalo, New York.
 It was founded as D'Youville College in 1908 and named by the Grey Nuns after the patroness saint Marie-Marguerite d'Youville.
-As of fall 2020 D'Youville College serves 2,785 students (1,475 undergraduate, 1,310 graduate) and has 54 degree majors the health sciences, business, and liberal arts for undergraduate and graduate students.
+As of fall 2022 D'Youville College served 2,518 students and had 54 degree majors the health sciences, business, and liberal arts for undergraduate and graduate students.
 In February 2022, the New York State Board of Regents approved a name change to D'Youville University.

 Campus

 Located in Western New York on the Lower West Side of the City of Buffalo, the campus is in an urban setting a few blocks from the Peace Bridge on the Canadian border.
 The campus has 15 buildings with classrooms, laboratories, residential and athletics facilities.
 There are two student housing buildings and one outdoor athletics complex.

 D'Youville is on Porter Ave, one of seven parkways in the Buffalo Olmsted Park System.
 The Park System was designed by Frederick Law Olmsted and Calvert Vaux in 1868, ten years after designing Central Park in New York City.

 CannonDesign was retained to develop D'Youville's most recent campus Master Plan and the major priorities of that planning effort are focused toward revitalizing the campus in ways that improve its connection to the Buffalo Olmsted Park System, as well as beautifying the Lower West Side of Buffalo and improving the connectivity and traffic flow through the local neighborhoods.
 Prior campus planning has also been conducted in collaboration with Stiegliz Snyder Architecture and University at Buffalo's Department of Urban and Regional Planning.